 In all programs, students are directly involved in real research projects and they are trained and guided by the LABEL team.
 Depending on the format (visit or remote) students may participate in several stages of a project including (i) experimental design and theoretical framework, (ii) software programming, (iii) experiment implementation and data collection, (iv) data analysis and econometrics, (v) article preparation.
 The remote option usually involves contributing to literature reviews in early stages of the projects.

-All our programs take place during the academic year (from end of August to mid June).
+All our programs take place during the academic year (from September to June).
 We do not offer summer internships.
-Length may vary as a function of our responsibilities and the availabilities of the applicants.

 Our training programs